FanxwGit/Chorus-Reproduction-Scripts/README.md

 In this part, we use the script to analyze the time of mmseqs2, chorus, and diamond to get the cross-over point.

 The database is UniRef90 (Mar 2023 version, size 75G).
-The sequences in the query set were randomly extracted from UniRef50 (June 2015 version), encompassing a size of 14 GB, with each sequence having a length of 1000 amino acids.
+The sequences in the querys set were randomly extracted from UniRef50 (June 2015 version), encompassing a size of 14 GB, with each sequence having a length of 1000 amino acids.